 Developing vs. Developed Healthcare

-As opposed to other medical abroad experiences which bring students exclusively to “developing” nations, the Atlantis Project operates in hospitals in developed nations.
+As opposed to other pre-med study abroad programs which bring students exclusively to developing nations, the Atlantis Project operates mostly in hospitals in developed nations.
 The ethical standards and regulations in healthcare are similar, though not identical, to those of the United States.
 Unlike in a developing country, Atlantis Fellows shadow doctors who bring a new perspective to issues similar to those found in the U.S.

 Positive Impact in Host Community